 Where to park

-Parking at MSKCC is available in the garage on East 66th Street between York and First Avenues.
+Parking at MSK is available in the garage on East 66th Street between York and First Avenues.
 To reach the garage, enter East 66th Street from York Avenue.
 The garage is located about a quarter of a block in from York Avenue, on the right-hand (north) side of the street.
-There is a tunnel that goes from the garage into the hospital.
-There are also commercial garages nearby: four on East 69th Street between First and Second Avenues and three on East 65th Street between First and Second Avenues.
-For questions about prices, call (212) 639-2338.
+There is a pedestrian tunnel that you can walk through that connects the garage to the hospital.
+If you have questions about prices, call 212-639-2338.

 Where to go

 Your procedure will take place at 425 East 67th Street.
-This is a side entrance of the main MSKCC building.
+This is a side entrance of the main MSK building.
 Take the A elevator to the 2nd floor.

 What to expect

 Once you arrive at the hospital, doctors, nurses, and other staff members will ask you to state and spell your name and date of birth many times.
 This is for your safety.
 Patients with the same or similar names may be having procedures on the same day.